In this post, I’m going to show you how to generate leads and revenue quickly from Quora.

 - Disclose your affiliation with your company if you talk about your products or services.

 - The answer should be understood without having to leave Quora (or it’s spam.)

 - Answers with a link or embedded video should provide a summary and explanation of its relevance to the question.

 - Give attribution to sources.

-I have also had answers collapsed for not including attribution, even when I made them haha.
+I have also had answers collapsed for not including image attribution, even when I made the image myself, haha.
 So I always include a little source under the image in italics that indicates the source (e.g. “Image from mike.ps”) and I don’t make that a clickable link.